BogdanCiambur/PROFILER/README.md

 #REQUIREMENTS:

-1. Pre-installed Python distribution (Ureka - which contains PyRAF - is good: http://ssb.stsci.edu/ureka/)
+1. Pre-installed Python distribution (Ureka - which contains PyRAF - is good: http://ssb.stsci.edu/ureka/).
+Python 2.7 recommended, Python 3 not tested but may have incompatibilities.

 2. The Python library lmfit version 0.8.3 (https://pypi.python.org/pypi/lmfit OR if pip is available, then in the terminal $> pip install lmfit==0.8.3)